 SCHEMA = db.get_table_info()

-SCHEMA contains CREATE TABLE statements with sample rows for all 6 tables — it is passed to the LLM as context when generating queries.
+SCHEMA holds the CREATE TABLE statements and sample rows for all 6 tables.
+We pass it to the LLM as context when generating queries.

 SQL Tools